 What is a Facebook Proxy?

 A Facebook proxy is a proxy server used to bypass restricted firewall access.
 It works much like a search engine.
 The proxy site appears as any other website, but it has a search box that enables you to retrieve web pages.
 The proxy servers act on behalf of your computer so that instead of identifying your public IP address, the host server sees a different IP address – the secondary IP address can be located anywhere in the world.
+Basically, it works like the Virtual Private Networks documented for their successes unlocking facebook in China.
 Consequently, this makes it possible to bypass any firewall restrictions.

 Choosing and Using Facebook Proxies